Necrolesian/morrowind-mod-list/list.md

 -----

 There's also a file called "Miscellaneous Patches".
+Install the "script fix" for Master Index Naturalized, which fixes an error in one of the scripts from that mod.

-If you're following this list, this file isn't needed.
-But if you're not using a body replacer (like Robert's Bodies, the one on this list), you'll want to pick this up and enable the Chuzei BTBGI patch, which combines the fix to a particular helm in MOP's Chuzei fix with the change that BTBGI makes to that helm.
+Also, if you're *not* using a body replacer (like Robert's Bodies, the one on this list), you'll want to enable the Chuzei BTBGI patch, which combines the fix to a particular helm in MOP's Chuzei fix with the change that BTBGI makes to that helm.
 (You don't need MOP's Chuzei fix plugin with this patch; just make sure the patch loads after BTBGI.)

 ## [Bloodmoon Rebalance PFP Patch](https://www.dropbox.com/s/y4sko9cs5c9lud6/Bloodmoon%20Rebalance%20PFP%20Patch%201.0.7z?dl=1)